PHP Runtime Generation 2

 Known Issues

 - Drupal 8+ sites using Solr 3 are not compatible with PHP Runtime Generation 2.
 Upgrading to Solr 8 or disabling Solr is required.
-These sites will not be included in the initial automatic upgrade rollout, but will be upgraded after November 12, 2025.
+These sites were not included in the initial automatic upgrade rollout.
+The dev/multidev environments of these sites will be upgraded on December 9, and the test/live environments will be upgraded on December 16.
+Opting out of Generation 2 is still available for these sites.

 Reporting Issues

-If you encounter any issues while testing your site with PHP Runtime Generation 2:
+If you encounter any issues with PHP Runtime Generation 2:

 - Check the Known Issues section above